-Cardboard House Press is a 501c3 nonprofit organization founded in 2014 and based in Phoenix, Arizona, dedicated to the creation of Spanish-English bilingual spaces through small-press publishing, community workshops, and bilingual events.
+Cardboard House Press is a 501c3 nonprofit organization founded in 2014, dedicated to the creation of Spanish-English bilingual spaces through small-press publishing, community workshops, and bilingual events.
 We publish Latin American and Spanish poetry in translation, with a focus on innovative contemporary poetry, historical avant-garde, and social poetics.
 Our work acts as a platform for the exchange of ideas, uplifting new meanings that provoke connection and social action.

 Spain´s National Poetry Prize Winner